What Is an Accelerated Computer Science Degree?

 Do Employers Respect Online Degrees?

 Yes, employers respect online degrees because they retain the same educational quality as on-campus programs.
 In addition, online degrees remain an increasingly popular option among incoming students and prospective employers.
-According to Statista, over 8.6 million students were enrolled in virtual courses in 2020.
+According to the National Center for Education Statistics (NCES), 8,876,919 undergraduates were enrolled exclusively in distance education courses in fall 2020.¹⁷

 What Jobs Can You Get with an Accelerated Computer Science Degree?